-A ministerial student, enrolled full-time, is eligible for a \$825 ministerial loan-scholarship per semester if a sponsoring church contributes \$125 per semester.
-If the ministerial student is employed by a church with an average worship attendance of one hundred or less, the convention will award \$1650 ministerial loan-scholarship per semester if a sponsoring church contributes \$125 per semester.
+A ministerial student, enrolled full-time, is eligible for a \$1125 ministerial loan-scholarship per semester if a sponsoring church contributes \$125 per semester.
+If the ministerial student is employed by a church the convention will award \$2125 ministerial loan-scholarship per semester if a sponsoring church contributes \$125 per semester.